szelongq/tp/docs/team/weikiat.md

 // Still in progress //
 ### Project: HeRon Level 3

-HeRon is a desktop application for Human Resource Managers in companies to increase the convenience of managing employee information
+HeRon is a desktop application for HR managers to assist in managing HR administrative tasks such as tracking leaves and offs, calculating pay and updating payroll information.

+HeRon is a project adapted from AddressBook - Level 3.

 Given below are my contributions to the project.